Silvia Colloca: Television

-Silvia's Italian Table, an eight part reality and cooking series debuted on ABC on 6 October 2016.
+Silvia's Italian Table, an eight-part reality and cooking series debuted on ABC on 6 October 2016.
 In each episode, Colloca invites a group of celebrities to cook and eat with her and engage in entertaining and intelligent conversation.
-Guests featured are Kathy Lette, Lisa McCune, Tom Gleeson, Magda Szubanski, Matt Moran, Ken Done, Sarah Ferguson, Merrick Watts, Claire Hooper, Amanda Vanstone, Pia Miranda and Ian Thorpe.
+Guests featured are Kathy Lette, Lisa McCune, Tom Gleeson, Magda Szubanski, Matt Moran, Ken Done, Sarah Ferguson, Merrick Watts, Claire Hooper, Amanda Vanstone, Pia Miranda, and Ian Thorpe.

 Cook Like an Italian, an Australian 10-part TV series, premiered on SBS Food in November 2020.
 A second season premiered in April 2021 and third season in May 2022.

+Personal life

+On 25 September 2004, at the medieval castle of Montalto in Tuscany, Italy, she married the Australian actor Richard Roxburgh, who played Dracula in Van Helsing.
+They have two sons and a daughter.